TokTok/spec/spec.md

 that they know.
 They are used to send encrypted data to friends that we are not necessarily connected to directly in the DHT.

-A DHT node that receives a DHT request packet will check whether the node with the receivers public key is their DHT public key and, if it is, they will decrypt and handle the packet.
+A DHT node that receives a DHT request packet will check whether the receivers public key is their DHT public key and, if it is, they will decrypt and handle the packet.
 If it is not they will check whether they know that DHT public key (if it's in their list of close nodes).
 If it isn't, they will drop the packet.
 If it is they will resend the exact packet to that DHT node.

 The encrypted message is encrypted using the receiver's DHT Public key, the sender's DHT private key and the nonce (randomly generated 24 bytes).